AryanAgrahari07/dotenv-guard/CONTRIBUTING.md

-# Contributing to dotenv-guard
+# Contributing to dotenv-shield

-Thank you for your interest in contributing to dotenv-guard!
+Thank you for your interest in contributing to dotenv-shield!
 We welcome contributions from the community and are grateful for any help you can provide.

 ## Table of Contents